jito-foundation/restaking/docs/index.md

 title: Jito (Re)staking
 ---

-Jito (Re)staking is a multi-asset staking and node consensus platform.
+Jito (Re)staking is a multi-asset staking protocol for node consensus networks.
+The protocol tokenizes staked assets as vault receipt tokens for enhanced liquidity and composability.
+Node consensus networks can use Jito Restaking to easily customize staking parameters, slashing conditions, and economic incentives to tailor their security and tokenomics.

 ### Key Features